 That will mean something different to everyone who hears it throughout time.
 Great artists give us words, sounds and images which transcend the wind blowing through our hair and turn the human experience into abstractions to give us at least an inkling of something more profound.
 We then get to put the pieces together to have our own experience with the meaning of the art.

 And like I’ve said over 100 times already, perhaps Taylor Swift will move into that hallowed space.
-I’d say she often gets close, but only time will tell if she sits on the mountaintop with Joni Mitchell (and so and so…).
+But only time will tell if she sits on the mountaintop with Joni Mitchell (and so and so…).

 And as I said to that friend above, I’m often wrong.
 In 1977 I turned to my date after seeing a preview for an upcoming film called “Star Wars.”
 I held my nose and said “ Oh my God!
 That is going to bomb!”